Tips for telling children about your divorce

 Children are inquisitive, and they might want to know more about what led to the divorce and what is going to happen now.
 When it comes to letting them know what happened, you should think about what is appropriate for them to know.
 Part of this has to do with how old and mature they are.

-One thing that you must do is reassure them that they aren’t the cause of the divorce.
+One thing that you must do is reassure them that they aren’t the cause of the separation.
 No child should ever feel that they caused their parents to split up.
 You also need to reassure them that they can’t do anything to bring the marriage back together.
-Some kids falsely think that they can behave in a certain manner, and their parents will reconcile.
+Some kids falsely think that they can behave in a certain manner and that their parents will reconcile.

 If it is possible, you and your ex should talk to the kids together.
 This ensures everyone is getting the same information.
 It can make it easier as time goes on since the kids know that you and your ex are a true parenting team.